-Please click through and read each of the six steps carefully.
+Please read each of the five steps carefully

 1. What is investment risk?